I F P

+IFP (formerly India Film Project) is a multi-disciplinary creative and cultural festival held annually in Mumbai, India.
+The event is renowned for its six 50 Hour time-bound challenges and a subsequent two-day multi-stage festival.

+The festival's hallmark is its 50 Hour challenges, attracting participants from over 42 countries.
+These challenges include the 50 Hour Filmmaking Challenge, 50 Hour Music Challenge, 50 Hour Design Challenge, 50 Hour Photography Challenge, 50 Hour Writing Challenge, and 50 Hour Performing Arts Challenge.
+The 50 Hour Filmmaking Challenge, launched in 2011, is the oldest and flagship competition.
+In 2024, the challenges drew over 53,000 participants worldwide.

+Following the completion of the challenges, the festival culminates in a two-day event in Mumbai.
+This gathering features prominent figures across various domains, including film, music, literature, digital media, audio & podcasting, design & visual art, photography, performing arts, advertising, gaming, technology, and culture, who engage with audiences through interactive sessions.

 History

-IFP was started by Ritam Bhatnagar in 2011 as the Ahmedabad Film Project, a competition for local filmmakers.
+IFP was started by Ritam Bhatnagar in 2011 as the Ahmedabad Film Project, a filmmaking competition for local filmmakers.
 In 2013 it was renamed the India Film Project, admitting entrants from other countries from 2014.
-The eleventh edition held in September October 2021 received entries from over 400 cities and 41 countries.
+The 14th edition held in October 2024 received entries from over 550 cities and 43 countries.
 In 2022, the festival was renamed as 'IFP' owing to festival expanding horizons from films to other creative domains such as digital, literature & writing, OTT, storytelling, visual art, performing arts, audio and podcasting, photography, gaming, tech and culture.

 Season 1

 The first Ahmedabad Film Project in 2011 received 86 entries from 18 cities.
 Filmmaker Sanjay Gadhvi was the jury member.
 More than 600 filmmakers participated in the event.
 The theme for the filmmaking competition was 'Small things in life'.
 As founder Ritam says, "The motive of beginning this festival was to attract people towards filmmaking, considered a niche hobby back then".
 "The festival was meant to be a one-time activity, but the response was too good to make it an annual happening" he adds.